FarronF/limerick-council-meetings/meetings/2019/11/25-Full Meeting of Limerick City and County Council/Minutes - Statutory Budget Meeting of Limerick City and County Council - 15th November 2019.md

 Budget 2020 process for engagement with Members commenced on September 16th with an

 initial Corporate Policy Group meeting.
-There were two further Corporate Policy Group--- 2
+There were two further Corporate Policy Group
+---
+2

 meetings held on 14th October and 11th November.
 This was followed that day with a Full